allenanie/allenanie.github.io/_posts/2020-05-06-vqa-caption.md

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/bayesian_decoding/police_lineup.jpg?raw=true" style="width:70%"> <br> <span>Source: New Yorker; University of Michigan, Law School. </span> </p>

-Here's the intuition on how RSA works.
+Here's the intuition on what human thought process RSA is trying to capture.
 If you were asked to say a word to the police so that they can pick out number 5 (but you are not allowed to say numbers), you probably would not say "a man," nor would you say "khaki pants".
 The best word you can pick (assuming you are rational) is "baseball cap" because that uniquely identifies number 5.
 RSA is created to emulate this thought process -- when you have a group of images, you want to pick the word that best represents it (so that it's distinguishing the target image from the rest).

 The computational process for the simplest RSA model is through simple probability matrix normalization.
 In this formulation, a simplified version of our pre-trained image captioner model is $S_0(\mathbf{w} \vert \mathbf{i})$, a row-stochastic probability matrix (probabilities in a row sum up to 1) where the rows are "images", represented as a list of features, and the columns are the features we can pick to represent the image.
 How is this a captioning model?
 Well, you can imagine a captioning model that only produces one word (represented as an emoji in our schema).